-Troubleshooting Guide > Belt Falls Off The Rear
+Troubleshooting Guide > Belt Falls Off The Rear Wheel Or Motor

 Belt Falls Off The Rear Wheel Or Motor

-Belt Falls Off Rear Wheel
+Belt Falls Off Rear Wheel Or Motor

 When a drive belt falls off the motor or the rear wheel but it stays on

 the scooter the belt is usually out of alignment.
 To align an electric scooter